vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-1-Setup.md

 Click the Save button, enter Destiny2.SearchDestinyPlayer, select your Destiny collection, and click Save to save your new request to the Collection.

 This completes Part 1 - Setup.
-In Part 2 we'll go over common entry points for the API and how to perform common requests.
+In Part 2 we'll get into some fundamental concepts for using the API.